 The research proposal must specify the expected output of the research, for example, a journal article or a book manuscript, as well as how the project relates to the field of global security.
 The output must be achievable within the length of the proposed Visiting Fellowship.

 We particularly encourage candidates from the Global South/developing countries (as defined by the Organisation for Economic Co-operation and Development, OECD) to apply.
 If candidates believe that their country of origin influences their ability to meet the selection criteria (e.g., due to language skills, academic culture, or otherwise), they should explain this in the cover letter.

-Please note that we cannot cover visa costs.
+Please note that we cannot cover visa costs and successful candidates will be required to pay a fee per term.
 However, there will be a limited number of scholarships available for highly suitable candidates from the Global South, who are unable to cover the financial cost of a Visiting Fellowship.